 IPv6, or Internet Protocol version 6, represents the next evolutionary step in networking to overcome the limitations of its predecessor, IPv4.
 As the demand for unique IP addresses grows exponentially with the proliferation of devices, IPv6 provides a robust solution with its expanded 128-bit address space.

 Now, unlike IPv4's 32-bit addresses, IPv6 offers an almost infinite pool of unique identifiers, facilitating the continued growth of the Internet of Things (IoT) and ensuring sustainable address allocation.
-IPv6 addresses are 128-bit numerical labels written in hexadecimal notation, featuring a vastly expanded range of possibilities.
+IPv6 Interview Questions often cover how IPv6 addresses are 128-bit numerical labels written in hexadecimal notation, offering a vastly expanded range of possibilities.

 More importantly, these addresses serve to uniquely identify and locate devices on a network.
 The addressing architecture includes unicast, multicast, anycast, and special-purpose addresses, each designed to fulfil specific communication needs, making IPv6 a foundational element for the seamless and secure connectivity of our increasingly interconnected world.